Apostolique/WisdomDump/README.md

 * Find your physical and psychological blindspots.
   * One of my physical blindspot was when storing a glass behind other glasses in a cupboard.
 I'm likely to knock some on the way out if I'm not careful.
   * One of my psychological blindspot is that I take my coffee black.
 This means that I can fill the cup with more coffee without caring.
 With that logic I might end up not leaving some for others if I'm not careful.
+* When learning new information or facts, it's a good practice to also memorize the data source or who taught it to you.